jsbots/AutoFish/README.md

 ## Soulbound items auto-confirmation :large_blue_diamond:

-If you want the bot to confirm rare Soulbound items, turn on **Loot all Uncommon and Rare items** option.
 If the item requires confirmation on looting, the bot will confirm it automatically. **This won't work with AutoLoot turned on**, so if you need such items always use **whitelist**. **This feature also doesn't work with any other language except English**.
 As a solution (both if you need AutoLoot on and if your WoW isn't in English) use [AutoLooter](https://www.curseforge.com/wow/addons/autolooter) instead.

 <p align="center">
 <img src="guide_img/soulbound.jpg" width="640" align="center">